Phenomenology of kt-factorization for inclusive Higgs boson production at LHC

-The ATLAS collaboration have performed the measurements in the kinematical region defined by $|\eta^\gamma| < 2.37$, $105 < M < 160$~GeV and $E_T^\gamma/M > 0.35$~$(0.25)$ for the leading (subleading) photon, where $M$ is the invariant mass of produced photon pair\cite{4}.
+The ATLAS collaboration has performed the measurements in the kinematical region defined by $|\eta^\gamma| < 2.37$, $105 < M < 160$~GeV and $E_T^\gamma/M > 0.35$~$(0.25)$ for the leading (subleading) photon, where $M$ is the invariant mass of the produced photon pair\cite{4}.
 The results of our calculations are presented in Figs.~1 --- 3 in comparison with the ATLAS data.
-In left panels, the solid histograms are obtained with the CCFM A0 gluon density by fixing both the factorization and renormalization scales at the default value, whereas the upper and lower dashed histograms correspond to the scale variation as described above.
-The dash-dotted histograms correspond to the predictions obtained with the KMR gluon distribution.
-Note that to estimate the scale uncertainties we have used the set A0$+$ and A0$-$ instead of the default gluon density function A0.
+On left panels, the solid histograms are obtained with the JH'2013 set 2 gluon density by fixing both the factorization and renormalization scales at the default value, whereas the upper and lower dashed histograms correspond to the scale variation as described above.
+The dash-dotted histograms and short dashed curves correspond to the predictions obtained with the older A0 set and KMR gluon distribution, respectively\footnote{Here the $K$-factor from\cite{24} is taken into account for the KMR gluon.}.
+Note that to estimate the scale uncertainties we have used the set JH'2013 set 2$+$ and JH'2013 set 2$-$ instead of the default gluon density function JH'2013 set 2.
 These two sets represent a variation of the scale used in $\alpha_s$ in the off-shell amplitude.
-The A0$+$ stands for a variation of $2\mu_R$, while set A0$-$ reflects $\mu_R/2$ (see also\cite{35} for more information).
-We find that the ATLAS data are reasonably well described by the $k_T$-factorization approach supplemented with the CCFM-evolved gluon density.
-The predictions based on the KMR gluon distribution tend to underestimate the data.
+The JH'2013 set 2$+$ stands for a variation of $2\mu_R$, while set JH'2013 set 2$-$ reflects $\mu_R/2$ (see also\cite{36} for more information).
+We find that the ATLAS data are reasonably well described by the $k_T$-factorization approach supplemented with the latest CCFM-evolved gluon density.
+However, the predictions based on the older A0 set and KMR gluon distribution tend to underestimate the data.
 The sensitivity of predicted cross sections to the TMD gluon densities (at least, in the overall normalization) is clearly visible for all considered kinematical variables, that supports the previous conclusion\cite{25}.